nechoventsi/rysize/README.md

 # rysize

 *rysize* is a command-line interface application for bulk resizing of images.
 Build with Python, using [Click](http://click.pocoo.org/) and [Pillow](http://python-pillow.org/) (The friendly PIL fork).
-If you are in need of a quick resizing of many images at once, and don't want to fire up Photoshop, this is the tool for you.

 ## Contents